Sunday, Oct 11, 2020

 The Junior Choristers (2nd - 4th grade, led by Kathy Kelly) program builds on the foundation nurtured in Novice Choir.
 Choristers are introduced to the rhythmic and melodic elements of the songs they learned as a Novice.
 They learn to read and notate music, and play these songs and rhythms on instruments.
 Jr. Choristers learn about proper breathing techniques, singer posture, and are introduced to sacred choral music through the hymnal and anthems.
 They become a vital part of the 9.00am Sunday morning church service where they wear choir robes, process, and lead the congregation in worship.

 The Novices Choir (K - 1st grade, led by Kathy Kelly) curriculum concentrates on three basic areas of development.
 These are vocal exploration and development of the singing voice, feeling the pulse of music and moving to that pulse, and expression of oneself through music and movement.
 These foundations of musical development are nurtured through carefully selected children’s song repertoire, singing games, percussion instruments, and movement activities.
 During this time of virtual learning, it will be necessary for at least one parent to be present with their child during his or her weekly Zoom Novice Choir rehearsal.
 Once we return to in-person choir rehearsals, this will no longer be required.

 Meets on Wednesdays at 4.30pm via Zoom.

 The St. Cecilia Guild promotes sacred music, bringing guest musicians into the church and underwriting special musical events.
-The St. Cecilia Series will offer two concerts on Facebook Live and the website in September and October:
+The St. Cecilia Series will offer concerts on the website, Facebook, and YouTube on the second Sunday of each month: